 We all have interests.
 We are all passionate about something.
 What keeps you awake at night, makes you really mad or sad, or has you so excited that you have to tell others about it?
 Use these thoughts to help you to refine and focus your ideas about giving and philanthropy and become effective and strategic in your approach.

-Answer: ACF’s website has a donor only area (Donor Central) where donors can access updates, view upcoming events, submit grantmaking requests, read newsletters and more.
+Answer: ACF sends out regular donor updates and holds events throughout the year.
+You can view your sub-fund balance and make grant requests through the online Community Hub.
 ACF is active on Twitter, Facebook and LinkedIn to provide a more interactive way for donors to be kept informed about ACF news, events and activities.
 Social media also provides donors with a great way to share new ideas, debates and discussion about philanthropy with ACF and other philanthropists.

 ACF has contracted Computershare Fund Services (CFS) to provide sub-fund registry management.
 CFS and Australian Communities Foundation have established a facility called ‘Sub-funds Online’ which allows donors to login via an individual username and password to view details of their personal sub-fund investments and transaction activity and unit prices.